Alternative Fuel Type

 The registered owner of a motor vehicle is the natural person or legal entity (such as a limited liability company) lawfully entitled to possession of the motor vehicle.
 The registered owner of a motor vehicle is not necessarily the legal owner of that vehicle, as in the case of a lease vehicle or a vehicle on hire-purchase.

-The process of adding a vehicle to the Motor Vehicle Register, the list of all vehicles currently used on the road in New Zealand.
-Vehicles, whether new or used, are registered when first brought into New Zealand, and have registration plates (number plates) attached at this time.
+Vehicle registration is the process of adding a vehicle to the Motor Vehicle Register, the list of all vehicles currently used on the road in New Zealand.
+Registration is generally a one-off process that officially recognises you as the person legally responsible for your vehicle.
+It's not the same as vehicle licensing, which is where you pay a fee for using public roads.
+When a vehicle is registered, we add its details to the Motor Vehicle Register and issue its registration plates (number plates) at this time.
 Until a vehicle is registered, it cannot be driven on the road and must be towed or carried for transport.
-Registration has been traditionally confused with "licensing", when people refer to the renewal of licence in order to obtain a new licence label (the "licence sticker") to place on their vehicles.
+Registration has been traditionally confused with 'licensing', when people refer to the renewal of licence in order to obtain a new licence label (the 'licence sticker') to place on their vehicles.
+If your vehicle is not correctly registered or is unregistered, you could receive a fine or infringement.

 The registration status will show as: